 After 3 minutes use your spatula or spoon to crumble it into smaller pieces.
 Keep cooking only stirring occasionally until fully browned and cooked through, this will take another 3-4 minutes.

 That’s it!
-There’s nothing worse that steamed ground beef so if you follow this quick how-to you’ll have nice and browned ground beef every single time.
+There’s nothing worse than steamed ground beef so if you follow this quick how-to you’ll have nice and browned ground beef every single time.

 What is the nutritional information for this recipe?

 As always, you can find the full nutritional breakdown including the carb count (total carbs and net carbs) for keto at the bottom of the recipe card as well as the servings at the top of the recipe card.
 You should always double-check your specific ingredients as different brand’s ingredients may have different values.

 How do I serve this Keto Sloppy Joe Skillet?

 tucked into a low-carb hamburger bun (see below for our recommendations)

 scooped up with celery sticks as an appetizer/dip

 tuck into low-carb tortillas

 by itself with a large green side salad on the side